marcopaulo42/BIG-IQ-licensing-lab-guide/docs/licensing/cat.rst

 Exercise 3: LOAD / CAT License Activation
 =========================================

-This exercise goes through the process of activating both LOAD and CAT BIG-IP Base Registration Keys.
+This exercise goes through the process of loading and activating both LOAD and CAT BIG-IP Base Registration Keys.
 Although CAT Base Registration Keys are provided, it is useful to see how the CAT Base Registration keys replace the deprecated LOAD Base Registration keys.

 #.
 To begin, click on the **Devices** tab and navigate to **License Management >> Licenses**.